eMapR/LTOP_FTV/README.md

 	 python /vol/v1/proj/LTOP_mekong/peter_scripts/scripts/revised_weighting/create_weighting_scheme_from_interpreters.py

 #### 22 Run LT Parameter Scoring scripts (Python).
-Note that this will take about six hours to run for something the size of Laos.
-It would likely take a very long time for something like CONUS.
+Note that since the change in the number of kmeans clusters this runs much faster than it did before when there were always 5000 clusters.

 	1) script locaton